20 tips for the ultimate road trip

 Get a tune-up

-There's no faster way to ruin a road trip than by having your car break down on the side of the highway halfway to your destination.
-A simple yet often overlooked way to help prevent this is by going in for a basic tune-up prior to your trip.
-Even if you're only planning to be on the road for a few days, this small investment of time and money can save a huge headache down the road—literally.
+Nothing ruins a road trip faster than your car breaking down on the side of the highway halfway through.
+The simplest way to prevent this is also the most obvious: Take your vehicle in for a basic tune-up prior to the trip.
+This small investment of time and money can save a huge headache down the road—literally.

 Download your media

-Streaming Netflix or listening to Spotify for six hours will kill your phone plan fast.
-Before you head out on the first leg of your journey, download all the music, podcasts, movies, and other media you plan to consume during that section of the drive.
-As you go, delete things you've used to free up space as you download more.
+Before you head out on the first leg of your journey, download select playlists, podcasts, movies, or other media you plan to consume during that section of the drive.
+Delete what you've listened to or watched as you go to free up space to download more.

 Bring water—lots of it

-If you will make multiple stops, collecting a simple souvenir at each destination is a great way to remember your trip.
-It could be a postcard, a coffee mug, a key chain, or something that's more personal to you.
-When you get home, put them on display somewhere as a reminder of your trip.
-You can also get creative with photography—take a photo of a tree in every location, for example, or a road sign, and make a collage of the images at the end.
-Just remember to be respectful and not take things like rocks, seashells, or other parts of the natural environment.
+If you're planning a road trip with multiple stops, collecting a simple souvenir at each destination is a great way to remember the trip.
+It could be a postcard, coffee mug, key chain, or something more personal.
+Many travelers also get creative with photography by taking a photo of a tree in every location, for example, or a road sign, and making a collage of the images at the end.
+Just remember to be respectful and not take things like plants or other parts of the natural environment.

 Bring earplugs or headphones

-Although you may envision your road trip as driving down the highway constantly cranking up your favorite tunes there will be times when you'll want silence, too—particularly around bedtime.
-When you're trying to sleep at noisy campgrounds, crowded trailheads, or in hotels with thin walls, having a way to control what you do and don't hear will be a blessing.
+While many of us imagine a classic road trip as an endless highway with the windows down and the music up, there are times weary travelers want silence, too—particularly around bedtime.
+When you're trying to sleep at noisy campgrounds, crowded trailheads, or in motels with thin walls, having a way to control what you do and don't hear will be a blessing.

 Don't forget emergency provisions

-When you're dreaming about your big road trip, it's easy to picture everything going smoothly—and in the perfect scenario, it will.
-However, there will also inevitably be things that come up.
-Make sure you're prepared for the worst by carrying all the basic emergency provisions including a spare tire and jack, jumper cables, engine oil and fluids, tire chains (if driving in snow), water, snacks, a warm blanket, a fire-starting tool, a flashlight, and a first-aid kit.
+Even the most perfectly planned road trip has its fair share of bumps.
+Make sure you're prepared for the worst by carrying all basic emergency provisions, including a spare tire and jack, jumper cables, engine oil and fluids, tire chains (if driving through snow), water, snacks, a warm blanket, a fire-starting tool, a flashlight, and a first-aid kit.

-When mapping out your journey, it can be tempting to always pick the paths that get you from point A to point B as fast as possible—after all, seeing the outside of the vehicle is the whole point of the trip.
+It's tempting to pick the quickest path between points A and B. After all, seeing the outside of the vehicle is the whole point of the trip.
 However, if there's an alternate route that doesn't take much more time but offers a significant increase in scenery, it's often worth it to take the slightly slower path.
-You will spend a lot of time in your car regardless so appreciating the journey is key.
+You will spend a lot of time in your car regardless: Appreciating the journey is key.

 Get Google Maps offline

-The flip side of too much spontaneity is too much planning, or a trip that leaves nothing to chance.
-Not only that, it can be exhausting if you spend every minute of your day racing around with an item to checkoff of your to-do list.
-Even if you're planning to create a full itinerary, be sure to schedule in down time to rest, relax, and recuperate.
+The flip side of too much spontaneity is too much planning or a trip that leaves nothing to chance.
+Also, it can be exhausting if you spend every minute of your day racing around with an item to check off of your to-do list.
+Even if you're planning to create a full itinerary, be sure to schedule downtime to rest, relax, and recuperate.

 Organize the car

 It's hard to enjoy yourself on the road if you're constantly looking for misplaced items, trying to carve out a space to sit, or retrieving things you've dropped into that annoying crack in between the seat and the console.
 This is where organizational tools and gadgets can come in extremely handy.
-Amazon is full of things like dashboard organizers, back-seat pouches, console shields, sticky pads, mini shelves, and other auto accessories.
-Load up on these before you go.
+The internet is full of car ceiling cargo nets, dashboard organizers, back-seat pouches, console shields, sticky pads, mini shelves, and other auto accessories.
+Load up before you go.